top of page

 The principles of the method

-1. Measure the natural atmospheric flux of muons, electrons, and positrons before they hit an object of interest.
+1. Measure the natural atmospheric flux of muons, electrons, and positrons before they encounter an object of interest.

 2. These particles travel through the object, with their trajectories changed or blocked by what’s inside - particles are scattered.